laravel-shift/cli/README.md

 }
 ```

-Then run: `composer lint`

 You may optimize this script by passing the `--dirty` option to both the Shift CLI and Pint.
+Once you have added this script, you may run: `composer lint`

 Additionally, you may add the `shift-cli` command to a pre-commit hook to ensure the automation is always run before making a commit.

-Finally, you are encouraged to add the `shift-cli` to your CI workflows as well.
-For example, running the automation on every Pull Request to ensure all merged code consistently follows Laravel conventions.
+Finally, you are encouraged to add the `shift-cli` to your CI workflows.
+For example, you may run the `shift-cli` as part of every Pull Request to ensure all merged code consistently follows Laravel conventions.

 Examples of setting up Composer scripts and pre-commit hooks may be found in the [Shift CreatorSeries on Laracasts](https://laracasts.com/series/automated-laravel-upgrades/episodes/4).